Anthony Milford: 2016

 On 12 January, Milford was selected in the QAS Emerging Maroons squad.
 On 4 February 2016, Milford, along with eight other members of the Queensland Emerging squad were banned from Queensland State of Origin selection for 12 months after breaking team curfew.
-In Round 4 against the North Queensland Cowboys, in the Grand Final rematch, Milford kicked a field goal from 40 metres out to win the match for Brisbane 21–20 in golden point extra time, a redemption victory for Brisbane after last year's heartbreaking 2015 Grand Final extra time loss.
-In Round 7 against the Newcastle Knights, Milford scored his first career hat-trick in a masterful performance in Brisbane's 53-0 flogging win at Suncorp Stadium.
-On 20 September 2016, Milford was added to the Australia Kangaroos 2016 Four Nations train-on squad but later make the final 24-man squad.
+In Round 4 against the North Queensland Cowboys, in the Grand Final rematch, Milford kicked a field goal from 40 metres out to win the match for Brisbane 21–20 in golden point extra time, a redemption victory for Brisbane after the previous year's heartbreaking 2015 Grand Final extra-time loss.
+In Round 7 against the Newcastle Knights, Milford scored his first career hat-trick in a masterful performance in Brisbane's 53–0 flogging win at Suncorp Stadium.
+On 20 September 2016, Milford was added to the Australia Kangaroos 2016 Four Nations train-on squad but later missed out on making the final 24-man squad.
 On 28 September 2016, Milford won the Peter Frilingos Headline Moment of the Year award at the Dally M Awards, his match winning field goal in golden point extra time in Round 4 in the Grand Final rematch against the North Queensland Cowboys.
 Milford finished his solid 2016 NRL season with him playing in all of the Broncos 26 matches, scoring 14 tries, kicking eight goals and kicking four field goals.